Kahlil Gibran: Childhood

 Gibran was born January 6, 1883, in the village of Bsharri in the Mount Lebanon Mutasarrifate (modern-day Lebanon).
-The few records mentioning the Gibrans indicate that they arrived at Bsharri towards the end of the 17th century.
-While a family myth links them to Chaldean sources, a more plausible story relates that the Gibran family came from Damascus, Syria, in the 16th-century, and settled on a farm near Baalbek, later moving to Bash'elah in 1672.
-Another story places the origin of the Gibran family in Acre before migrating to Bash'elah in the year 1300.
-Gibran parents, Khalil Sa'ad Gibran and Kamila Rahmeh, the daughter of a priest, were Maronite Christian.
+Gibran's parents, Khalil Sa'ad Gibran and Kamila Rahmeh, the daughter of a priest, were Maronite Christian.
 As written by Bushrui and Jenkins, they would set for Gibran an example of tolerance by "refusing to perpetuate religious prejudice and bigotry in their daily lives."
 Kamila's paternal grandfather had converted from Islam to Christianity.
 She was thirty when Gibran was born, and Gibran's father, Khalil, was her third husband.
 Gibran had two younger sisters, Marianna and Sultana, and an older half-brother, Boutros, from one of Kamila's previous marriages.
 Gibran's family lived in poverty.
 In 1888, Gibran entered Bsharri's one-class school, which was run by a priest, and there he learnt the rudiments of Arabic, Syriac, and arithmetic.
 (Note: According to Khalil and Jean Gibran, this did not count as "formal" schooling.)

 Gibran's father initially worked in an apothecary, but he had gambling debts he was unable to pay.
 He went to work for a local Ottoman-appointed administrator.
 In 1891, while acting as a tax collector, he was removed and his staff was investigated.
 Khalil was imprisoned for embezzlement, and his family's property was confiscated by the authorities.
 Kamila decided to follow her brother to the United States.
 Although Khalil was released in 1894, Kamila remained resolved and left for New York on June 25, 1895, taking Boutros, Gibran, Marianna and Sultana with her.